kiboschool/course-pm-and-design/src/assessments.md

 Design at least four screens of your product from scratch, and submit in Figma. <br>
 Due Date: Monday February 27

-### Final Project (35%)
+### Final Project (30%)

 In collaboration with 1-2 team members, you will design a solution to a given user problem.
 You will work on the solution throughout the course and will need to submit three artifacts for your final project:

-- A complete product requirements document (15 points)
+- A complete product requirements document
-- A prototype, built in Figma, with original UI designs for your product (15 points)
+- A prototype, built in Figma, with original UI designs for your product
-- A recorded presentation (maximum of 7 minutes) explaining the problem, user research and product development process, and final product vision (5 points)
+- A recorded presentation (maximum of 7 minutes) explaining the problem, user research and product development process, and final product vision

 Due Date: Monday March 20